 Please continue to check this page for updates on this project.
-If you are interested in finding out more, or have suggestions and feedback on the MPVA's progress please contact Michael Harris, MPVA Executive Director.
+If you are interested in finding out more, or have suggestions and feedback on the MPVA's progress please contact Michael Harris, Government Relations Director.

 Please visit these other valuable links to find out more information on accessible housing in Michigan:

 Disability.gov is another website which features various resources for individuals seeking information on accessible living.
 Please visit http://www.disability.gov/ to get connected to information and opportunities for the disabled.

 Michigan Disability Rights Coalition (MDRC) provides a wealth of knowledge for individuals with disabilities who may be seeking to more information about accessible housing.
 The MDRC hosts a website that lists Affordable/Accessible Housing for People with Disabilities in Michigan.
 You can visit this website and narrow down your search for accessible living situations by zip code.
 Visit: http://www.copower.org/housing/housing-options.html to access this helpful site, or visit the MDRC's homepage by visiting http://www.copower.org/home.html.